amitmahajan09/amitmahajan09/README.md

 - 👋 Hi, I’m Amit Mahajan
-- 👀 I’m interested in Office 365, AWS, Microsoft Azure, Network secuirty solutions
+- 👀 I’m interested in coding, eating , sleeping then again coding
-- 🌱 I’m currently learning more about cloud technologies like AWS, MS Azure
+- 🌱 I’m currently learning more about Flutter and React Native
-- 💞️ I’m looking to collaborate on AWS, MS Azure, Fortigate.
+- 💞️ I’m looking to collaborate on Flutter
 - 📫 How to reach me ...You can reach me via writing as email to amitku.mahajan@gmail.com

 <!---